Phonics Workbook Expectations

 8. You will realize that you are spending very little instructional time on worksheets, games, rules, etc., because your child quickly understands and begins to use the information being taught.
 (I spend an average of only 18 to 20 hours with each young client in my reading practice to attain the results cited above, with a parent supervising worksheets for about the same amount of time at home.)

 That Cautionary Note, Again

 However, and this is a very big “however,” if your child is fighting an undiagnosed vision problem, you will be putting the proverbial “cart before the horse” if you attempt to teach the advanced code phonics before seeing a developmental optometrist and addressing any serious vision issues that might be present.
-Yes, you can teach a vision-challenged child phonics, but it is far, far easier to do so when the child is willingly picking up books and practicing what has been taught.
+Yes, you can teach a vision-challenged child phonics, but it is much easier to do so when the child is willingly picking up books and practicing what has been taught.
 See The Vision Piece of the Dyslexia Puzzle elsewhere on this site for more information.

 Should you try the OnTrack Reading Phonics Program even if you suspect a vision problem but, for some reason, can’t go that route?
 Sure.
 It’s an effective phonics program, and you should see the gains indicated above, though they are likely to take longer to achieve if vision truly is an issue with your child.
 Regardless, the information in the workbook needs to be learned if a child is to become a skilled reader.

 If you've decided to purchase the OnTrack Reading Phonics Program and you've also decided you want to test phonics skills and code knowledge, you can get started before the workbook and instruction manual arrive by administering the four Phonics Assessment Tests.
 The first page introduces the notation used during the testing and the following pages describe the four tests you can administer before the workbook arrives.